birros/cli-agent-demo/README.md

 This repo shows how to create and keep a token during a shell session that it is only accessible to a given program.
-Useful to create a cli program asking to enter a password and avoid that it is asked every time.
+Useful to create a cli program asking to enter a password and avoid to be asked every time.
 As it is the case for `ssh` or `sudo`.

+This trick is based on the fact that aliases are not inherited.

 ## Setup for the example